Exploring Training and Inference Scaling Laws in Generative Retrieval: Discussion

 \section{Discussion}

-In this work, we explored the training scaling laws of model size, data size, and inference scaling laws in generative retrieval, proposing metrics to analyze retrieval performance under varying computational budgets.
-By systematically varying these factors, we highlighted how scaling influences retrieval performance and identified key trade-offs between inference computation and performance.
-While our findings provide valuable insights into generative retrieval systems, several important aspects remain unexplored and warrant further investigation.
+In this work, we explored the training and inference scaling laws in generative retrieval, proposing metrics to analyze retrieval performance under varying conditions.
+While our findings offer useful insights, several limitations and open questions remain.

-We introduced a new metric contrastive generation loss to evaluate the generative retrieval capability of models.
-While CGL provides a relative measure of a model’s retrieval ability under the same settings, it is not equivalent to traditional metrics such as Recall.
-For example, two models with similar CGL values may exhibit differing recall performance, and a lower CGL does not guarantee higher recall.
-CGL is useful for comparing models in relative terms within the same experimental setup, but its interpretability as an absolute measure of retrieval performance is limited.
+$\bullet$ \textbf{Limitation of CGL.} While the proposed Contrastive Generation Loss reflects the model preference for correct identifiers under consistent settings, it does not directly correlate with traditional metrics like Recall.
+For example, models with similar CGL values may have different recall, and a lower CGL does not guarantee better performance.
+CGL is effective for relative comparisons, but its interpretability as an absolute performance measure is limited.

-Another limitation of this work lies in the training methodology, as we relied solely on the basic generative cross-entropy loss.
-While this aligns well with n-gram-based methods, which match the model’s pretraining objective and require minimal fine-tuning, it poses challenges for codebook-based methods that need to learn entirely new tokens or relationships, demanding more training data and epochs.
-We attempted to use RIPOR’s full dataset, containing over 80 million query-to-code sequences from MSMARCO, but this scale of data was computationally infeasible for LLaMA, as it would require thousands of hours for us to complete the training.
-Future research with greater resources could further explore the potential of such extensive datasets and more advanced training objectives.
+$\bullet$ \textbf{Simplified training settings.} For simplicity, we adopt the standard generative cross-entropy loss without incorporating more advanced objectives.
+While this may be sufficient for n-gram-based methods, which match the model’s pretraining objective, it poses challenges for codebook-based methods that need to learn entirely new tokens or relationships, demanding more training data and epochs.
+Prior work has explored more effective alternatives, such as learning-to-rank (LTR) losses~\cite{li2024learntorank, tang2024listwise}, which may better capture the retrieval objective.
+Future research could revisit this direction with more advanced training objectives.